llagerlof/websitetableexporter/README.md

 - **Merged Cells**: Tables with merged cells (colspan/rowspan) will show a warning message, as the exported data may not be completely reliable
 - **Dynamic Tables**: The extension automatically detects tables added to the page after initial load
-- **Button Visibility**: The hide/show toggle only affects the current page and resets on page reload
+- **Button Visibility**: The hide/show toggle persists across page reloads and browser sessions
-- **Privacy**: The extension only accesses the current active tab and doesn't collect any personal data
+- **Privacy**: The extension only accesses the current active tab and stores settings locally using IndexedDB

 ## 🔧 Technical Details